BxB-Studio/Inputs-Manager/README.md

 	- Json preset importer

 <b>Important Notes!</b><br/>
+The Inputs Manager requires an API Compatibility Level of .NET 4.x or later (If available).<br/>
 This package requires the New Input System and the Vector Graphics packages to be installed from the Package Manager.<br/>
 Please do not changes the destination of the existing files under the `Resources` directory.
 Doing so may cause some internal errors!